 It’s likely that more and more companies will come online with blockchain technology in 2020, to stay relevant and competitive with other carriers who have already done so.

 In 2018, the oversupply of available trucks led to carriers offering extremely competitive (read: super low) rates to shippers to earn their business, leading to profitable conditions for shippers throughout the year and into 2019.
 Throughout this last year, the scales have balanced into equilibrium—and now as we shift into 2020, the pendulum seems to be swinging even further.

-According to an analysis by Coyote Logistics, the shipping industry can expect to see higher rates overall, and particularly rise in the prevalence of spot rates over contract rates.
+According to an analysis by Coyote Logistics, the shipping industry can expect to see higher rates overall, and particularly a rise in the prevalence of spot rates over contract rates.
 DAT Solutions predicts a 2% and 5% increase in contract and spot rates, respectively—meaning you should prepare for a budget increase to ship the same amount of freight in the coming year.

 To ensure you receive the most competitive LTL shipping rates throughout 2020, partner with an established freight broker company—like Flock Freight.
 We negotiate rates typically reserved only for larger companies in the trucking industry and pass them on to our Flock of small to medium-sized businesses.
 The Flock Network consists of vetted and trusted carriers who work with us to offer efficient, cost-effective freight shipping without any surprises.

 The trucking industry in 2020 may be unpredictable, but your bottom line doesn’t have to be.
 Get started with Flock Freight today.